 - Dark urine;

-However, ALT levels may already be high even when the patient does not have any symptoms, and is a great tool for early diagnosis of liver problems.
+However, ALT levels may already be high even when the patient doesn't have any symptoms, so it's a great tool to diagnose liver problems early on.
 In this way, the ALT test can also be done when there is a history of exposure to the hepatitis virus, excessive use of alcoholic beverages or the presence of diabetes.